 IMGs who seek to obtain this type of visa must first apply to the ECFMG for certification.
 Please visit the ECFMG website for requirement details.

 Not all CHRISTUS Health programs accept visas.
-Please contact the GME@christushealth.org for more information.
+Please contact GME@christushealth.org for more information.
 Since the time to process visas varies, applicants should start the process as early as possible.